-Given that Calvinists acknowledge the logical and moral difficulties that result from their exegesis and interpretations of the controverted texts, it is the Calvinist’s refusal to accept that logical and moral coherence, consistency and non-contradiction are essential and indispensable elements in a sound hermeneutic and are necessary and reliable indicators of the validity of an exegesis or interpretation of a biblical text which prolongs this controversy.
+Given that Calvinists acknowledge the logical and moral difficulties that result from their exegesis and interpretations of the controverted texts, it is the Calvinist’s refusal to accept that logical and moral coherence, consistency and non-contradiction are essential and indispensable elements in a sound hermeneutic and are necessary and reliable indicators of the validity of an exegesis or interpretation of a biblical text that prolongs this controversy.

-The practical interpretive implication is as follows.
+The practical interpretive implications are as follows.

 Calvinist theology, with its understanding of sovereignty as a universal divine causal determinism, requires the Calvinist to dismiss the following principle from their hermeneutic.
 That principle is that a proper exegetical interpretation of Scripture must reflect inter-contextual logical and moral coherence, consistency and non-contradiction.

-The primary faults in Calvinism are two:
+Therefore, the fundamental faults in Calvinism are two:

 - Its universal divine causal determinism.

 - Its violation of the fundamental hermeneutical principle of coherence.